3D Optical Profiling Microscope

 Principle of white light interferometry:

 White light interferometry captures 3D shape data through the observation of light interference patterns using an image sensor, such as a CMOS.
 Using an interference objective lens with a built-in reference mirror, white light from an LED or other light source is used to illuminate the reference mirror and the target (measurement surface).
 The light reflected from each object interferes with one another, and the interference pattern appears as contour lines at each half wavelength.
 This corresponds to the shape of the target surface with respect to the reference mirror.
-The interference stripe is then captured by the image sensor and processing is used to determine the 3D shape of the target.
+The interference stripes are then captured by the image sensor and processing is used to determine the 3D shape of the target.

 A: Reference mirror, B: Objective lens, C: Beam splitter, D: Sample